jkmrto/website/content/about/_index.md

 hidden = true
 +++

-I am a software engineer who emjoys coding.
+I am a software engineer who enjoys coding.
 I am specially interested in parallel computing, distributed systems and functional programming.

-The main aim on this website is keeping record of some of the issues that I have faced at work, so this could help to solve similar problems on the future.
-By the way, If this blog results helpful for someone it would be much more useful :)
+The main aim on this website is keeping record of some of the issues that I have faced at work, so this could help to solve out similar problems on the future.
+By the way, much better if someone finds this website helpful
 ***

 ## Main Skills